Frenchy Martin

-Jean Gagné (July 19, 1947 – October 21, 2016) was a Canadian professional wrestler and manager, best known under the ring name Frenchy Martin.
-During his World Wrestling Federation heyday in the 1980s as the manager of Canadian wrestler Dino Bravo, he was known for his trademark sign that read "USA is not OK".
-He is also known for his work in Canada’s Stampede Wrestling and in Puerto Rico's World Wrestling Council.
+Jean Gagné (July 19, 1947 – October 21, 2016), better known by his ring name Frenchy Martin, was a Canadian professional wrestler and manager.
+During his World Wrestling Federation (WWF) heyday in the 1980s as the manager of Canadian wrestler Dino Bravo, he was known for his trademark sign that read "USA is not OK".
+He is also known for his work in Canada’s Stampede Wrestling and in Puerto Rico's World Wrestling Council (WWC).